carlst99/UVOCBot/README.md

 - `UVOCBot.Discord.Core`: A library containing shared Discord components.
 - `UVOCBot`: The bot itself.
 A console app making use of the Generic Host that drives the connection to the Discord API and registers plugins.
 - Plugins.
 Class libraries used to help separate the logic within the bot.
-- `UVOCBot.Api`: An ASP.NET Core API that abstracts the database.
-This component is obsolete and is slowly being phased out.

 # Acknowledgements